tholok97/imt3672-lab02/README.md

 I use an external library for fetching and parsing RSS, and as far as I know it supports both atom and rss 2.0 feeds.

 **NOTE**: Invalid URLs are handled very badly in this project.
-Provide valid URLs.
+The UI should prevent you from entering invalid ones into the system however.

 ### Tested with these rss-feeds: